 The line graph depicting these trends illustrates a steady increase in hemolysis over time for both methods.
 Centrifugation consistently showed higher mean hemolysis percentages compared to the settling method at each time point.
 These observations suggest that while both methods are associated with increased hemolysis over time, the settling method may offer a slight advantage in preserving RBC integrity during storage.

-When subjected to a paired sample t-test, no significant difference was observed at day 7 (p > 0.05), from day 14 onward, haemolysis was significantly higher in the centrifugation method.
+When subjected to a paired sample t-test, no significant difference was observed at day 7 (p > 0.05).
+From day 14 onward, haemolysis was significantly higher in the centrifugation method (Table 2).
 We explored the influence of storage time on haemolysis for blood samples processed by centrifugation and settling methods.

 Table 2: Comparison of haemolysis between centrifugation and settling method (Paired t-test)